 Because of government regulations, all restaurants are required to make the nutrition facts available on their menu items.

-Hopefully, these tips will help relieve some of the anxiety you have about your teens growing independence and not so healthy food choices.
+Hopefully, these tips will help relieve some of the anxiety you have about your teen’s growing independence, attraction to fast food, and other not so healthy food choices.

 If you have any other questions, feel free to comment on this post or send me an email.
 I’d love to hear from you!